lforalaska/my-gatsby-project/content/posts/2020-12-30-feedback-is-a-gift.md

 The feedback I got from my classmates and Professor Hoel changed my life.
 I was shocked.
 It was gracious and kind.
 Quite frankly I expected people to write about what an asshole I was.
 They didn't.
 They merely expressed regret that they could not help me more.
 I remember sitting in Professor Hoel's office couch as we talked about the class and the feedback.
 She was equally sympathetic as my peers, but firm on the need for change.
 I don't recall the exact words of this conversation, except that I had tears in my chest the whole time.

 I don't know when I was finally able to let go of that anger, but I know that was the turning point for me.
 People I had been rude and mean to, with the power to decide my grade outcome for that class, showed me sincere kindness.
+They showed me that you don't need tough love to grow.
+Good ol' fashioned regular love was more than enough.
 They gave me the gift of feedback.

 - - -